janscience/ESensors/docs/userguide.md

 Some chips provide multiple types of sensor readings, for example temperature and humidity.
-They then need to be passed to specific [Sensor class](classes.md#sensor)es, each providing access to one type of sensor reading.
-These chips are interfaced via a [SensorDevice class](classes.md#sensordevice), that does not expose a value and a unit.
-This is what the accessing classes, derived from the [SensorValue template class](classes.md#sensorvalue), do.
+They then need to be passed to specific [ESensor class](classes.md#esensor)es, each providing access to one type of sensor reading.
+These chips are interfaced via a [ESensorDevice class](classes.md#esensordevice), that does not expose a value and a unit.
+This is what the accessing classes, derived from the [ESensorValue template class](classes.md#esensorvalue), do.
 They own a pointer to the sensor device and retrieve one specific type of sensor reading.